 Round up the kids, the snacks, figure out which remote actually controls the sound, jump in your matching family pajamas, and get cozy.
 Let's get movie night all ready to go.

 When we're contemplating a movie night we might just put all the pressure on the movie itself.
 But you can make the hours leading up to it just as fun.
 Play some trivia or charades to see who knows all there is about movies and TV.

 For trivia, you can make your own questions.
 Here are a few examples:

 Who says that matching family pajamas are destined for that one photo around Christmas time?
 Not us.
 Besides what's more unifying than watching the best movie of the year and you're ALL matching?
-Great minds think alike, and on nights like this, look alike too.
+Great minds think alike, and on nights like this, and look alike too.